leonkwan46/leonkwan46/README.md

 ### Hi there 👋

 ✍🏻 Current Project ✍🏻
+- 🔭 Exploring .NET and building microservice architecture

+🎉 Finished Project 🎉
-- 🔭 [Real-Time Chat Mobile App](https://github.com/leonkwan46/MSc_FinalProject_ChatApp) by ReactNative and NodeJS
+- 🗣️ [Real-Time Chat Mobile App](https://github.com/leonkwan46/MSc_FinalProject_ChatApp) by ReactNative and NodeJS

 <!--
 **leonkwan46/leonkwan46** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.